 Artizán Bakery

-Specializing in sourdough breads and morning pastries, Artizán is one of the top craft bakeries in Budapest.
-Under the helm of Gergő Fekete, who honed his skills in countries across Western Europe, in 2015 Artizán has brought a new level of expertise to a city where dreary bakery chains and bland croissants are still the standard.
+Specializing in sourdough breads and morning pastries, Artizán is one of the leading craft bakeries in Budapest.
+Under the helm of Gergő Fekete, who honed his skills across Western Europe, Artizán in 2015 introduced a new standard of excellence in a city where dreary bakery chains and bland croissants are still the norm.